Step out to enjoy sophisticated cocktails, delicious food and behind-the-scenes tours at any one of these great urban distilleries.

 In 2013 there were fewer than 50 registered distilleries in Australia.
 Today the number has reached nearly 140 – and it continues to grow.
 The trend is all about artisanal spirits thoughtfully created with Australian native ingredients.
 You'll find all your favourites, including gin, rum, vodka and whisky infused with everything from fruit and botanicals to seaweed.
 To make the experience even more enjoyable, these distilleries are beginning to pop up in urban areas with many of them offerring unique experiences in beautifully designed spaces.
 Here are just a few to discover around Sydney.

 Rum aficionados should head to Surry Hills to discover Bix Distillers.
 This gem is a fully operational distillery and ageing facility that currently offers a core range of Brix White, Gold and Spiced, with further styles in the works.
 Come in and discover the beautifully designed bar that integrates the open production of the distillery into the aesthetic.
 The bar’s shelves are also stocked with over 150 rums from around the world and the extensive cocktail list naturally features rum-based classics.
 Don’t miss the ‘rum trolley’ that roams the bar every night.
 On the hour a rum guru will come around offering samples and education on a selection of rums.
-Brix is open every day of the week from midday until late.
+Brix is open Tuesday through to Sunday from midday until late.

 Nestled in a quiet street in Marrickville, this distillery is bucking the trend by creating unconventional spirits – and doing it in a neighbourhood known for its craft breweries.
 Stop in at Poor Toms Gin Hall to taste their original Sydney Dry Gin, the 52% Fool Strength gin or the unique Strawberry Gin.
 Truly a boutique operation, these small batch specialties often sell out.
 You can visit the team for a taste or cocktail on Friday from 3pm-10pm or Saturday and Sunday from 12pm-10pm.
 Sundays often have the added benefit of an in-house DJ and sausage sizzle to liven things up.